 Providing many very diverse portraits, Revisiting Museums of Influence captures the immense capacity of the museum to respond to changing societal needs.
 As a result, the book will be essential reading for students of museology and museum professionals around the world in shaping the museums they wish to create.
 Scholars and students of art history, archaeology, ethnography, anthropology, cultural and visual studies, architecture, memory studies and history will also find much to interest them.

 Availability: Copies of the book are available for purchase at Routledge.
-As of 8 January, Routledge have a sale on which offers a 20% discount.
+Routledge have a sale on which offers a 30% discount with the discount code RMI230 which will remain active until the end of the year (2021).

 Museology Teaching: Lecturers who wish to use this book in their teaching, can request an inspection copy here.